Get,

 Psychotherapy may involve either the individual or many others.
 Based on the severity of the depression, treatment may take a few weeks or more.
 Significant improvement may be observed following 10-15 therapy sessions.

 Electroconvulsive therapy (ECT) is a conventional procedure that is commonly used to treat people, who have bipolar disorder or major depression.
 This line of treatment is followed when the patient does not respond to medications or psychotherapy.
-The procedure involves a brief electrical stimulation of the brain while the patient is under anaesthesia.
+The procedure involves a brief electrical stimulation of the brain while the patient is under anesthesia.
 ECT is given to patients 2-3 times a week for a total of 6-12 treatments.

 Types of Depression